Thriving Kids Program: What Parents of Children with Autism Need to Know

 Will I have to pay out of pocket?

 We don’t yet know as the Government has yet to release this level of detail, but this is a possibility as there may be a difference between NDIS and Medicare rates.
-We will let families know as soon as we have clear information.
+Advocacy groups are actively pushing for all Thriving Kids services to be free for families, with no co-payments and no caps.
+Whether that will be the outcome is still to be confirmed.

 What does this mean for my child’s therapy with the Lizard Centre?